tomt1664/qap-maker/README.md

 # qap-maker

-QAPMaker: a visual interactive tool for creating simple Quadratic Arithmetic Programs for zk-SNARKS.
+QAPMaker: a visual interactive learning tool for creating simple Quadratic Arithmetic Programs from C code.

 Built using Qt 5.6